 - Students are expected to choose and complete a research project in the Humanities, Fine Arts and/or Social Sciences, which must involve Jewish Studies and the use of primary and secondary sources.
 This may be a continuation of a previous paper from fall semester, or a paper project from a class this spring.
 The research may have a creative component to it such as photography, creative writing, and performance art, among others.
 Students will be expected to keep a journal with brief entries about the steps they are taking in their research, and they will meet a few times during the semester with Professor Nan Goodman, Director of the Program in Jewish Studies Post-Holocaust American Judaism Collections, to discuss their progress.

 - Students will attend a presentation by Jewish Studies faculty members who will speak about their own research and explain how they go about it.
 Students will have an opportunity to ask faculty about their methodologies, sources, and other research-related matters.
-This presentation will take place Tuesday, January 23, 2018 at 12:00PM - 1:30PM.
+Date TBD

 - Students will participate in a field trip to the Post-Holocaust American Judaism archive in Norlin Library, led by Professor Nan Goodman on Tuesday, March 13, 2018.
 Students will learn about how archives function and how to conduct archival research.